-All meals provided -- mostly vegetarian.
-Breakfast is DIY; lunch and dinner are cooked for staff as a whole 5 days a week; the other 2 days (usually weekends unless we're hosting a group) people cook for themselves using what is available.
+All meals provided -- mostly vegetarian/vegan.
+Breakfast and dinner are self-serve from supplied food; lunch is cooked for staff as a whole 5 days a week; the other 2 days (usually weekends unless we're hosting a group) people cook for themselves using what is available.
 We mostly eat together.
-We provide healthy, 'home-cooked' substantial meals with gluten-free and often vegan options, and standard fruit and vegetables are supplemented whenever possible with organic fruits and vegetables from our garden.
-Teas (including herbal) and basic coffee are provided as standard beverages, with dairy and soy milk for cereal and to add to tea/coffee.
-And we make kombucha most of the year -- Workawayers are welcome to join!
+We provide healthy, basic 'home-cooked' substantial meals mostly with gluten-free and vegan options, and standard fruit and vegetables are supplemented whenever possible with organic fruits and vegetables from our garden.
+Teas (including herbal) and coffee are provided as standard beverages, with dairy and soy milk for cereal and to add to tea/coffee.
+And we make kombucha and bread most of the year -- Workawayers are welcome to join/learn!
 We do not offer expensive extras such as specialist nut milks, gourmet coffee, designer cheeses, organic juices, grass-fed beef, etc -- if these are a necessity for you, please bring your own.

 We request people come to stay for at least one month.
 Please don't contact us if you are only able to stay for a week or two, as we won't be able to host you.
 Arrival days should be Tuesday-Saturday, 9am to 6pm.